Zen enlightenment - or any form of enlightenment - is much misunderstood.

-In my experience there is at least as much a lack of understanding about this within Buddhist circles as there in the non-Buddhist world and also in the wider secular world.
+In my experience there is at least as much a lack of understanding about this within Buddhist circles as there in the non-Buddhist and secular world.

 Put simply "zen enlightenment" (and all other forms of enlightenment) means to be free of the effects of the mind, to be aware, to be present-moment-aware, and unencumbered with thoughts about the past or the future – just totally present.
 That’s all.

 There is something in human nature - a desire to glamorise, sanctify, objectify and idolise – that elevates people who have offered deep insights to the human race and thus put distance between them and the rest of us.

 But these great ones have exactly the same psychological, emotional, and physiological equipment as the rest of us.
 To put it bluntly – we all share the same basic equipment.

 We get very hung up on the idea that "zen enlightenment" - or any form of expression of "spiritual progress" is ahead of us - something to be attained - something to be aspired to - something that we may experience one day in the next life or subsequent lives (for those who subscribe to a belief in reincarnation).

 We see it as always in the future - yet never the only place it can be - NOW!

 Being stuck in seeking is the single biggest stumbling block to present moment awareness.

 There is nothing of truth that we can find anywhere but NOW right here in this present moment.

 Former American Zen Master Dennis Merzel aka Genpo Roshi (creator of the "Big Mind" process) expresses all this rather well in his article "Never Ending Clarification"